UnmannedIntelligence/CFR_insuDet/readme.md

 ### Repository Overview

-This repository provides the experimental resources for our manuscript submitted to *IEEE SENSORS JOURNAL*.
+This repository provides the experimental resources for our manuscript submitted to *IEEE Internet of Things Journal*.
 It contains source code, experimental data, and aerial inspection videos used for the insulator missing defect detection study.

 ⚠️ **Note:** At present, only experimental videos are available.
 The source code and datasets will be uploaded after the manuscript is accepted.